 If you source specific components or products from a manufacturer, they may not have access to the same goods and services they had in the past.
 They will do their best to get you what you need, but there might be a chance they cannot fulfill the order.
 Therefore, you should be open to sourcing your products or services from alternative suppliers if necessary.
 While it’s great to have the established relationships with manufacturers, you also need to keep your needs in mind.

-Technology can help make your supply chain problems less of an issue.
+Technology Security can help make your supply chain problems less of an issue.
 Software can automate a fair amount of the inventory process, and the Internet of Things is also invaluable for letting you know which parts of your business might need to be addressed.

 SouthTech can’t control the supply chain issues, but we can help you address these challenges with complete and total transparency.
 To learn more about what we can do for your business, reach out to us at 855-941-TECH.